vincentgigliobianco/Machine_learning_course/README.md

+## A course presentation including :
+-  maths notions for gradient descent, regression and logistic regression
+- gradient descent and regression and logistic regression

 ## Regularized logistic regression and decision boundary

 An exercise in french to build Decision boundaries with logistic regression associated to 2D data, which is a good way to understand the concepts of Bias and Variance.